WHY IT'S DIFFERENT?

 Nothing better to keep the cold at bay than a good shot of the Romanian firewater.
 Be careful, though, it's strong stuff.
 As they would toast in Romania "Noroc!".

 Have a go at the local language, it's a romantic language so those who speak any of the other romantic languages will pick up many of the words quickly such as "salut", "merci" and "ciao".

 Be sure to sample Traditional local food during your visit to Romania and there are few better places to do so than Caru Cu Bere, Bucharest's oldest beer house.

 For the best views

 Take the cable car up Mount Tampa for fabulous views over the old town square on a clear day, alternatively take a walk to the Black and White Towers which also offer great views.

 As a tour operator we are not able to offer inclusive flights as part of our experiences however we are more than happy to help you find the most appropriate incoming and outgoing flights for you.
 All the listed airports fly directly in and out of Bucharest with multiple different airlines to choose from.
 We highly recommend using Skyscanner to find the cheapest flights.

-Please note that while the airport pick-up is fully flexible, you will need to depart in the afternoon on the last day in order to make it in time back to the airport.
+Please note that while the airport pick-up is fully flexible, you will need to depart after 5 (five) pm on the last day in order to make it in time back to the airport.